dekorateio/dekorate/docs/documentation/cert-manager.md

 dekorate.certificate.dnsNames=foo.bar.com
 ```

-The certificate will only allow requests coming from the host `foo.bar.com`.
+The certificate will only allow requests accessing the server host `foo.bar.com`.
+Remark: If the DNS Host name do not exist, then you will get an error.

 Note that the applications in Kubernetes can be publicly exposed using [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources, for example: